 - 2011: Development of PFNCA’s Medical Advisory Board, which provides input to ensure that the organization’s programs and services are research-based to support those with Parkinson’s.

 - 2014: PFNCA launched its Walk Off Parkinson’s program to raise funds and awareness.

 - 2014: PFNCA was named one of the best small charities in the Greater Washington Region by the Catalogue for Philanthropy

-Today you will find our members engaged in some of the best educational and support activities available.
-Our Board of Directors, committee members, and volunteers are all committed to making a difference in the daily lives of people with Parkinson's disease.
+Today you will find those engaged with our organization having access to some of some of the best educational and support activities available.
+Our Board of Directors, Medical Advisory Board Members, volunteers and staff are all committed to making a difference in the daily lives of people with Parkinson's Disease.

 We look forward to the next chapter in our history, to carrying on the good work of the volunteer leaders before us, and to taking strides to improve the management of this disease.